KCtoday City Guide Live

 Nearby: Kemper Museum of Contemporary Art, Frank A. Theis Park, Winstead’s

-With a highly recognized local shape, the giant badminton birdie is part of the classic KC iconography.
+With a highly recognized local shape, the giant badminton birdie is now classic KC iconography.
 These 19-ft-tall sculptures were crafted in 1994 and adorn the Nelson-Atkins Museum of Art’s grounds.
 They’re thought to be the “world’s largest shuttlecocks.”

 KC_Convention Center 2.jpg